ACCF would like to thank our lovely celebrity ambassadors who do a wonderful job of helping us to promote cervical cancer awareness and prevention.

 “It is with great pleasure I get to join the ACCF team.
 I have been passionate about women’s health for many years and in particular raising awareness and reducing the rates of cervical cancer.
 I myself had CIN 3 dysplasia before the birth of my daughter.
 It was scary but I was incredibly well cared for.
 With the great screening and prevention programs here in Australia, we can make a huge impact on the disease, simply with empowering women with knowledge.
 I love that ACCF also targets countries who don’t have the same programs we have, investing time and resources into reducing the global problem of cervical cancer.”

-Sarah Maree Cameron – Successful radio host and cervical cancer survivor, Sarah Maree has been a passionate Ambassador for ACCF since 2012.
-She can be heard on Geelong’s K rock 95.5fm hosting breakfast with Tom Lewis, Monday to Friday from 6am-9am.
-Sarah has talked about her journey with cervical cancer on The Faces of Cervical Cancer.
+A successful radio host and cervical cancer survivor, Sarah Maree has been an ACCF ambassador since 2012.
+She currently hosts the breakfast show on Triple M Melbourne and has previously shared her journey through cervical cancer on The Faces of Cervical Cancer.

 “It just made sense to become associated with an organisation such as The Australian Cervical Cancer Foundation (ACCF) who say and think a lot of what I believe about women’s health.
 I absolutely believe that awareness and education are the two greatest defences to this hideous disease.”